brennanhyde8/ticket-lifecycle/README.md

 <h2>Ticket Lifecycle Stages</h2>

+This lab simulates real IT support operations by demonstrating:

-- Intake
+- End-user ticket submission

-- Assignment and Communication
+- Agent review and classification

-- Working the Issue
+- SLA assignment

-- Resolution
+- Department-based permissions

+- Escalation and access restrictions

+- Ticket resolution and documentation

+The objective is to show how structured workflows improve accountability, response times, and service quality.

 ---